Legalfeesguide

 Power of Attorney

-A legal document authorizing one person (the agent) to act on behalf of another (the principal) in legal, financial, or medical matters.
+A legal document authorizing one person (the agent) to act on behalf of another (the principal) in financial, legal, or medical matters.

 S